ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 			elsif the target step is a logic step

-				# do nothing. this is dealt with on next pass when inputs will be further populated
+				# do nothing and pick up on next loop

 			end
 		end